robertchase/ergaleia/docs/config.md

 ## typical use case

-A `Config` object is typically used to manage configuration data read from a set of `key=value` records in a file.
+A `Config` object manages configuration data read from a set of `key=value` records in a file.
-The `Config` object is used to define and access the expected keys.
+The `Config` object is used to define, load and access the expected keys.

 #### example